 Just arrived at NetCamp 2012, one of the most important annual events for online entrepreneurship, organized by Evensys.
-As I promised here, I will do liveblogging so just refresh this page and find out what’s happening.
+As promised, I will do live blogging, so just refresh this page and find out what’s happening.

 Section I. About the power of entrepreneurship.

-Mihai Sfrijan, game producer and designer at King.com centers his presentation on the main idea that 1 million $ (in 40 days – only by the team from Romania) is not such a big sum for an online game (Zynga).
-Considering the company has bureaus in 5 countries and 25 employees only in Bucharest.
+Mihai Sfrijan, the game producer and designer at King.com, centers his presentation on the main idea that 1 million $ (in 40 days – only by the team from Romania) is not such a hefty sum for an online game (Zynga).
+The company has bureaus in 5 countries and 25 employees only in Bucharest.
 People buy quality.
 Being the first one who offers good services is one thing that matters.
-You have to do them first, but very well.
-Get ready to fail, create small applications.
+Of course, you have to do them first, but very well.
+Get ready to fail, and create small applications.
 You can’t reach 1 million $ on the first try.

 Marketing on Facebook and mobile is not known in Romania.
-It’s something worth studying.
-OpenGraf is a Facebook tool that allows you to take stories out of a game and originally promote them.
-Mobile marketing is also based on Facebook, because of the channel of advertising.
+However, it’s something worth studying.
+OpenGraf is a Facebook tool that lets you take stories out of a game and initially promote them.
+Mobile marketing is also based on Facebook because of the channel of advertising.

-Mihai says that if you mistake every day and allow yourself to recognize this, you won’t destroy your business.
+Mihai says that you won’t destroy your business if you make mistakes every day and allow yourself to recognize this.

 The key to this business is to have good marketing people.
 Theirs are in London.
-But the business is not in Ro, it’s in the whole world.
+But the company is not in Ro; it’s in the whole world.
 The game is not made starting from the users.
 Bucharest is great because there are good developers.

 The HR process is quite long.
-Mihai knows a lot of talented people and he selected them well.
+However, Mihai knows a lot of talented people, and he selected them well.

 The company started with the work of 4 Swedish entrepreneurs.
-All of them are even today the first ones to come and the last to leave.
+Even today, they are the first ones to come and the last to leave.

-Ovidiu Paraschivescu, team leader applications, and content, Vodafone Romania talks about Vodafone apps.
+Ovidiu Paraschivescu, team leader of applications and content at Vodafone Romania, talks about Vodafone apps.

-It’s important to understand how many people can use a certain service at a certain time.
-There is a full-time team in Ro, for Romanians, which works on developing applications that can improve the consumers’ lives.
+Understanding how many people can use a particular service at a specific time is essential.
+So there is a full-time team in Ro for Romanians, which works on developing applications that can improve consumers’ lives.

 One of the big problems of the apps launched by others is that they need to get a critical mass of users to download apps.
 Vodafone has 1.600.000 downloads of its apps.
 They support app developers.
-After the apps contest, Ovidiu noticed that not all developers know how to monetize their apps.
-Therefore, Vodafone especially likes to collaborate with developers for apps who also know how to make money with them.
-It doesn’t make sense to collaborate with companies that don’t know how to make money.
+After the apps contest, Ovidiu noticed that not all developers knew how to monetize their apps.
+Therefore, Vodafone especially likes to collaborate with developers for apps who also learn how to make money with them.
+Collaborating with companies that don’t know how to make money doesn’t make sense.